Liver Biopsy (Percutaneous Liver Biopsy)

 The biopsy itself takes only one second, during which time the biopsy needle is passed quickly in and out of the liver, suctioning a small cylindrical sample of liver tissue.
 Some doctors use automated liver biopsy devices, which can make a clicking sound when the biopsy needle is deployed.
 You will be told to resume breathing after the biopsy.
 A small bandage will be applied to the biopsy site; stitches are not needed.
 You will be asked to lie on your right side for two hours to place pressure against the biopsy site to decrease the possibility of bleeding.

 What are the possible complications of a liver biopsy?

 A liver biopsy is a very safe procedure when performed by experienced operators such as the doctors at GI Alliance.
-Only two to three percent of patients require hospitalization after a liver biopsy due to complications.
+Only 2 – 3% of patients require hospitalization after a liver biopsy due to complications.
 Mortality from this procedure is very rare, occurring in only 1:12,000 persons.
 The following are some of the more common complications that have been described.

 - Bile peritonitis – The liver and ducts within it contain bile, a substance that helps digest your food.
 Leakage of bile after a liver biopsy can cause irritation of the lining of the abdomen, a condition called “bile peritonitis”.
 Bile peritonitis occurs in less than 1 in 1,000 biopsies.
 It usually resolves on its own.
 Removal of the gallbladder may be required if the leakage is due to gallbladder injury.